nikitavoloboev/data/docs/health/nutrition/supplements.md

 - [Vitamin D3 + K2](https://www.amazon.com/Bronson-Vitamin-Supplement-Support-Capsules/dp/B0792Z6434) (1 capsule)
 - [Magnesium](https://nootropicsdepot.com/magtein-magnesium-l-threonate-capsules/) (1 capsule)

-I try to minimize the number of things my body has to process to bare essentials so more often than not I don't take any supplements.
+I try to minimize the number of things my body has to process to bare essentials so more often than not I don't take any other supplements.
 I maximize the quality of food I eat by eating [natural whole food plant based food](foods.md).
 I also fast but not routinely, usually by just skipping breakfast.

 And I enjoy taking [psychedelics](../../drugs/psychedelics/psychedelics.md) once in few months.
 [Tryptamines](../../drugs/psychedelics/tryptamines/tryptamines.md) being my favorite.